-A civilian, who some sources reported to be a 17-year old child, was reportedly killed by a US drone strike in Wadi Khora area in Shabwa, before sunset on May 25th 2018.
+A civilian, who most sources reported to be a 17-year old child, was reportedly killed by a US drone strike in Wadi Khora area in Shabwa, before sunset on May 25th 2018.
 In a later press release, US Central Command stated that a strike had been conducted on that day, citing three possible provinces.
 Since there were no other known reports in Yemen of a US strike on this date, this incident is treated as declared.

 A single source, @aynalarab1, claimed that two al Qaeda militants had died in the attack.